RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - It is saving database docker volume in folder "C:\dockervolumes\postgresql".
 I didn't test in a different OS other than Windows.

-- The documentation mentions no need to generate salt. "his implementation on hashing will generate a salt automatically for you"
+- The documentation mentions no need to generate salt.
+"This implementation on hashing will generate a salt automatically for you"

+https://github.com/BcryptNet/bcrypt.net

 - Database Enrichment: It was added historical weather.

-https://github.com/BcryptNet/bcrypt.net

 ## Improvements